DaksinWorld/daksin-script/readme.md

-After all, **files** folder is your non-fordable (it means, that you cannot create folders as this will cause errors) directory, where you create files with *.djs extension
+After all, **files** folder is your non-fordable (it means, that you cannot create folders as this will cause errors) directory, where you create files with *.djs extension.

+Enjoy coding!